KatherinePowderly/C195-Project/README.md

 ### Running the program: ###

 The opening screen will be the Login page.
 The user is able to login using their username and password.
-The Location Label will display the users location.
+The Location label will display the users location.
 If the location is France, the Login page will translate to French.
 Pressing the cancel button will prompt the user to close the application.

 Once the user successfully logins, a home screen will show.
 On the home screen, the user can navigate to "CUSTOMERS", "APPOINTMENTS", or "REPORTS".
 These links will take the user to their respective pages.
 The user may also logout and navigate back to the Login Screen.